OLYMPUS Gold Leaf Sage

 - Is OLYMPUS Gold Leaf Sage good for the Colorado Front Range?

-- Yes.
-OLYMPUS Gold Leaf Sage is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, OLYMPUS Gold Leaf Sage is a well-suited perennial for Colorado's Front Range.

 - How big does OLYMPUS Gold Leaf Sage get?